 At this stage, if you have a water system, make sure that the water temperature at the manifold is set to the specified temperature (this is normally 40°- 45°C for wood floors but check with your supplier).
 In all systems make sure that the floor thermostat (see System temperature section above) in any combined thermostat has been set to be master (overriding any air thermostat) and with a maximum of 27°C.

 Timber should then be acclimatised as normal with the heating set at normal room temperature.

 Fixing Methods For Water Systems Set In Screed

-To do this either battens will need to be set into the screed, or it will need to be overlaid with tongue & grooved 18mm ply.
+To do this either battens will need to be set into the screed, or it will need to be overlaid with tongue & grooved 18mm flooring grade plywood.
 Inset battens will need to be notched to allow the pipe to run across the floor and must sit at least as high as the surface of the screed.
 If you require further guidance on setting battens into a screed, please contact our technical team